innovategy/innosystem/GUIDE.md

 ## How to Add a New Job Type

-Adding a new job type to the system involves two main steps:
+Adding a new job type to the system involves two main steps.
+Note that recent improvements have made this process more robust with better error handling and schema validations.

 ### 1. Add the Job Type to the Database